hauleth/hauleth/templates/shortcodes/cv.md

 - Kobil GmbH - Erlang/Elixir Developer - 2019-2020
 - Remote Inc. - Senior Backend Engineer - 2020-2021
 - Hauleth.dev - Consultant - 2021+
-  + Kloeckner GmbH - 2021 - Consultant for Elixir, Ruby, and SQL (PostgreSQL)
+  + Erlang Solutions/Kloeckner GmbH - 2021 - Consultant for Elixir, Ruby, and SQL (PostgreSQL)

+### Community awards

+- ElixirForum Member of the Year 2019
+- ElixirForum Member of the Year 2020
+- ElixirForum Member of the Month 2018

 ### Other fields